First Alert Weather Day Thursday: Snow and Blowing Snow to Impact Morning and Evening Commutes

 The snow will start to taper off through the afternoon and into the evening hours.
 By the evening drive, the snow will be finished for most of the area.
 It will continue to snow for some place in our extreme eastern communities.
 The winds will remain strong, but will be more out of the northwest than north.

-By bedtime, the snow organized, heavy snow will be finished.
+By bedtime, the snow organized snow will be finished.
 Some places in our northern counties could still see a spotty flurry or two though.
 The winds will be tapering off while still blowing from the north.

 EXTENDED PLANNER: